Limiting dynamics for Q-learning with memory one in symmetric two-player, two-action games: Abstract

 \section{Abstract}

-We develop a computational method to identify all pure strategy equilibrium points in the strategy space of the two-player, two-action repeated games played by Q-learners with one period memory.
-In order to approximate the dynamics of these Q-learners, we construct a graph of pure strategy mutual best-responses.
-We apply this method to the iterated prisoner's dilemma and find that there are \emph{exactly} three absorbing states.
-By analyzing the graph for various values of the discount factor, we find that, in addition to the absorbing states, limit cycles become possible.
-We confirm our results using numerical simulations.
+We develop a computational method to identify all pure strategy equilibrium points in the strategy space of two-player, two-action repeated games played by Q-learners with one-period memory.
+This is done by constructing a graph of pure strategy mutual best-responses.
+We apply this method to the iterated prisoner's dilemma, stag hunt and hawk-dove games.
+For each of the games we are able to identify all possible equilibrium strategy pairs and the conditions for their existence.
+We confirm that the mutual best-response dynamics are realized by a Sample Batch Q-learning algorithm in the infinite batch size limit.

 {\it Key words and phrases.} Q-learning; multi-agent learning; iterated prisoner's dilemma; absorbing states.

 {\it Acknowledgment. } This work is supported by the Dutch Institute for Emergent Phenomena (DIEP) cluster at the University of Amsterdam.